Follow us on Google Get our news on Discover Follow

 Published: Mar 15, at 3:52pm ET

-We managed to get our hands on a selection of Spy Shots featuring the all electric Mercedes-AMG C, and it seems like EV enthusiasts have a lot to look forward to.
+We managed to get our hands on a selection of spy shots featuring the all-electric Mercedes-AMG C, and it seems like EV enthusiasts have a lot to look forward to.
+Despite the camouflage, Mercedes’ distinctive star-shaped headlights are easy to make out, shining brightly even in daylight.
+They stand out against the vehicle’s very flat, broad, and plain front.

-That front fits in with the rest of the electric C-class, which seems to have a powerful, muscular, feel to it.
-Mercedes has decided to ditch the oddly rounded, futuristic, look many EV manufacturers opt for in favor of something a bit boxier.
+That front fits in with the rest of the electric C-class, which seems to have a powerful, muscular feel to it.
+Mercedes has decided to ditch the oddly rounded, futuristic look many EV manufacturers opt for in favor of something a bit boxier.

 A camouflaged prototype of the upcoming Mercedes-AMG electric C-Class

 Looking at the vehicle from the front, it’s not what you would call sleek, and represents a major departure from something like the Mercedes-AMG C63.
 It screams more “raw power” than “sporty.”
-From the side, there’s a notable fastback-shape to the silhouette, which adds that touch of sleekness, improves aerodynamics, and plays into the muscle car vibes the prototype is giving off.
+From the side, there’s a notable fastback shape to the silhouette, which adds that touch of sleekness, improves aerodynamics, and plays into the muscle car vibes the prototype is giving off.

-What do we know about the all electric Mercedes-AMG C
+What do we know about the all-electric Mercedes-AMG C

 A camouflaged prototype of the upcoming Mercedes-AMG electric C-Class